StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 This migration process will also migrate your existing Agent v1 state allowing checks like Splunk to continue from its previous state.

 {% hint style="warning" %}
-These steps **must be done in order** to prevent any Agent v1 to Agent v2 issues.
+These steps **must be done in the correct order** to prevent any Agent v1 to Agent v2 issues.

 Problems like invalid Agent state files, overwritten state files or even a broken Agent v2 instance can occur when the order is broken.
+{% endhint %}

+{% hint style="warning" %}
+**If possible, it's highly recommended to run this migration in a Test Environment, It may affect some steps below but reduce the initial impact if something does not work**
 {% endhint %}

 {% hint style="warning" %}